Skip to Content

 Mirante Dona Marta for the best views in Rio

-Mirante Dona Marta is 364 meters high and lets you see some of the most iconic structures of the city.
+Sitting at a height of 1,200 feet (364 meters), Mirante Dona Marta overlooks some of the most iconic locations in the city.
 Aside from the ones mentioned above, you can also spot the Maracana Stadium, Guanabara Bay, Copacabana, and Santa Teresa neighborhood.

 Cristo Redentor (Christ the Redeemer)